Harmful weeds and invasive, non-native plants

 If you allow these weeds to spread onto someone else's property, Natural England could serve you with an enforcement notice.
 You can also be prosecuted if you allow animals to suffer by eating these weeds.

-There is more information on preventing the spread of harmful weeds and what to do if you think they are spreading onto your land on the GOV.UK site.
+There is more information on stopping the spread of harmful weeds and what to do if you think they are spreading onto your land on the GOV.UK.

 PO Box 2423